-Serverless is distributed by its nature, and it is hard to understand the serverless architectures by only checking functions.
-Seeing visually your architecture can help at great extent to discover the errors in your serverless stack.
-Thundra can discover your architecture and show all interactions between your resources such as DynamoDB, Redis, SQS and your lambda function.
+By its nature, serverless is distributed, which makes it hard to understand serverless architectures by only checking functions.
+That’s why seeing a visual display of your architecture can help you more easily discover errors in your serverless stack.
+Thundra can discover your architecture and show all interactions between your resources, such as DynamoDB, Redis, SQS, and your Lambda function.

 Architectures are drawn according to your projects, so you need to select your project to view your serverless architecture.